-Kim Larson, Registered Dietitian Nutritionist and National Board-Certified Health & Wellness Coach is owner of Total Health in Seattle and has worked with many women over the years to find their own unique journey to optimal health.
-Using established science behind nutrition, fitness, health and wellness coaching Kim encourages beef as an essential component to building a strong life.
+Kim Larson, Registered Dietitian Nutritionist (RDN) and National Board-Certified Health & Wellness Coach (NBC-HWC) is owner of Total Health in Seattle.
+Using established science behind nutrition, fitness, health and wellness coaching, Kim encourages beef as an essential component to building a strong life.

 Beef's nutrients, along with a healthy lifestyle, work to provide our bodies and minds with the fuel to be the strongest versions of ourselves.
 See beef's nutrients in action and learn how they can support mind and body strength at all stages of life.

-"Eating high quality protein sources, like beef, for example, is an important step towards good health.
+"Eating high-quality protein sources, like beef, for example, is an important step towards good health.
 Beef contains all of the essential amino acids, including the amino acid leucine, that supports muscle recovery and rebuilding after resistance exercise.
-It’s great for repairing muscles." - Kim Larson, RDN, NBC-HWC
+It’s great for repairing muscles." - Kim Larson, RDN, NBC-HWC, owner of Total Health

 "Eating a higher protein diet is now thought to help with weight management.
 More protein helps protect lean muscle mass and strength, as you lose weight - a key factor in weight loss combined with exercise.
-Protein takes longer to digest so it’s more satisfying and filling - which may also help to prevent overeating." - Kim Larson
+Protein takes longer to digest so it’s more satisfying and filling - which may also help to prevent overeating." - Kim Larson, RDN, NBC-HWC

 When it comes to satiety, or feeling satisfied after eating, protein has